yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 ## Known non-minimality

-Two things still produce more profile text than necessary.
-Both are correctness preserving and scheduled next:
+One thing still produces more profile text than necessary.
+It is correctness
+preserving:

 * The 11 AMD core-count profiles differ only in one byte of one kernel patch.

-* Combined overlays (`oem.hp/chipset.h77-...`) store the full delta instead of composing `oem.hp` with `chipset.h77-...`.
+Residuals that carry a whole `Kernel.Add` list are expected rather than wasteful: a list replaces wholesale, so enabling one extra kext restates the list.

 `phase0/` holds the read-only analysis that established the layer structure.